TheToto318/M5Stack-RF-Transmission/README.md

 </a>
 </p>

-> Create a layer two and three protocol to establish connection between two M5 Stack node by air using the RadioHead library
+> Create a layer two and three protocol to establish connection between M5 Stack nodes by air using the RadioHead library

 ### 🏠 [Homepage](https://github.com/TheToto318/SAE32)